piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

   * Thus, these roles are divided into `*_Linux` and `*_Win32NT` for usage in c-a-d for Linux and c-a-d for Windows respectively.

 ## Orchestrators:
-  * OpenStack must be specified as an orchestrator, because Keystone is required by Windows Docker driver for authorization.
+  * OpenStack has to be specified as an orchestrator if Keystone is to be used as an authentication service in controller.
+  * No orchestrator must be specified if no authentication service should be used in controller.

 ## Playbooks:
   * `provision_instances.yml` - not supported at this moment.
   * `configure_instances.yml`
-  * `install_openstack.yml`
+  * `install_openstack.yml` - if needed (see install_openstack paragraph)
   * `install_contrail.yml`

 ## configure_instances: